-Cell signaling has another ally which is most unlike any pharmaceutical drug.
-Molecular hydrogen is the subject of 700 scientific studies, over a 150+ range of disease conditions, and as well as been identified as a potential selective antioxidant, anti-inflammatory, and anti-allergenic, it has also been studied for its ability to assist cell signaling.
+Cell signalling has another ally which is most unlike any pharmaceutical drug. molecular hydrogen is the subject of 700 scientific studies, over a 150+ range of disease conditions, and as well as been identified as a potential selective antioxidant, anti-inflammatory and anti-allergenic, it has also been studies for its ability to assist cell signalling.

 Why should we care?
 We have our cupboard full of pills and potions.
 Why should we try molecular hydrogen?

 The secret lies in its nature.
 H2 – molecular hydrogen is the smallest molecule in the universe, made up of two of the smallest atoms in the universe.
 This gives it unique properties that place it in a class of its own.
 Firstly, its size means the once in the body it has the ability to pass through nay part of the body, including bone, muscle, even into the mitochondria within a single cell.
 Secondly, it is a simple molecule.
 What it does – it’s shouldn’t do.
 Pharma giants are shaking their heads in disbelief at the results users are claiming – results normally reserved for expensive and complex formulated drugs.
 In truth, at this stage of research, no-one knows why it has so many therapeutic effects, but the results are certainly obvious in the studies.

 Want to learn more?
 Check this slide show prepared by Erica Whisson, Alkaway’s inhouse naturopath.